douglas86/ci-project4-restaurant-booking-system/README.md

 Solution?

-- The bug has not been solved yet
+- This bug has been solved using cards
-- I will try and create an issue for it later
+- as cards were easier to keep content in a container

 ### [Favicon icon not displaying](#bugs)